 - Custodial staff should verify the safety of products used in the school setting by using EPA-approved disinfectants against COVID-19 and be trained in the proper use of disinfectants.

 - Six Steps for Safe & Effective Disinfectant Use

 How asthma-friendly are your classrooms?
 Use the Healthy Air Walkthrough Classroom Checklist to find out.

 - Educate, educate, educate.

 Offering asthma education to teachers, school staff, parents and children will make the classroom that much safer.
 Programs like Asthma Basics, an online course to help make sure the adults in your school understand asthma, also helps prevent asthma emergencies.
-Students with asthma can benefit from the Open Airways For Schools® program, where children ages 8 to 11 can learn about their condition in an interactive and supportive group environment.
+Students with asthma can benefit from the Open Airways For Schools® program (children ages 8 to 11), and Kickin’ Asthma program (adolescents ages 11-16) where they can learn about their condition in an interactive and supportive group environment.
 Find more information on providing asthma education to school personnel, parents and students in the AFSI Toolkit.